-Dr. Glaser compiled his first RF/microwave bioeffects bibliography in 1971 (after earning his PhD degree), as a result of his studies following helping to establish the RF bioeffects laboratory at the Naval Medical Research Institute, when he was assigned by the U.S. Navy, as the military wanted to know if non-ionizing radiation exposure from RF/microwave sources could have adverse effects on military personnel.
+Dr. Glaser compiled his first RF/microwave bioeffects bibliography in 1971 (PDF, 12.7MB), as a result of his Ph.D. studies following helping to establish the RF bioeffects laboratory at the Naval Medical Research Institute, as assigned by the U.S. Navy., to study non-ionizing radiation exposure from RF/microwave sources and potential adverse effects on military personnel.

 Dr. Glaser then funded, managed, and performed RF/microwave bioeffects research as part of his next assignments at the Navy’s Bureau of Medicine and Surgery (as Radiation Medicine Program Assistant), and then at the Naval Medical Research and Development Command (as Electromagnetic Radiation Program Manager), and as Officer-in-Charge and Senior Scientist (at the Non-Ionizing Radiation Bioeffects Laboratory, at the Naval Surface Weapons Center).

 A few years later he became Associate Director of the Division of Life Sciences, at the National Center for Medical Devices and Radiological Health, where he had responsibilities for (among other) evaluating/assessing the safety and effectiveness of applications for devices that used or generated electromagnetic energies to diagnose and/or treat illness.

 In Dr. Glaser’s very early Navy career, he was trained and served as an electronics technician.
 He is also a charter member of the international Bioelectromagnetics Society, and for many years provided the ‘microwave bioeffects bibliography’ update.

 Dr. Glaser continued publishing his bibliographic supplements after he left the Navy, with supplements published by NIOSH, and by the Bureau of Radiological Health of the FDA.